paul-nechifor/sidrem/readme.md

 # Sidrem

-This is a Python script which turns my [constructed script][1] from SVG shapes to an SVG font.
+This is a Python script which turns my [constructed script][conscript] from SVG shapes to an SVG font.
+[Try it][tryit] on my web site.

 ![sidrem screenshot](screenshot.png)

 ## Install

-Install packages:
+Install the dependencies:

     npm install